Lodha Group

-Lodha or Lodha Developers Limited (formerly known as Macrotech Developers Limited) is an Indian multinational real estate company and construction company headquartered in Mumbai.
+Lodha or Lodha Developers Limited (formerly known as Macrotech Developers Limited) is an Indian multinational real estate and construction company headquartered in Mumbai.
 It was founded in 1980 by Mangal Prabhat Lodha.
 It has developed residential and commercial properties in Mumbai, Thane, Hyderabad, Pune, Bengaluru and London.

-Some of its notable projects include Lodha Altamount, Lodha World Towers, Lodha Bellissimo, Trump Tower Mumbai and Lodha Park.
-The company is also credited for developing Palava, an integrated smart city in Dombivali near Mumbai.
+Some of its notable projects include Lodha Altamount, Lodha World Towers, Lodha Bellissimo, Trump Tower Mumbai, Lodha Park, Lodha Malabar, No. 1 Grosvenor Square and Lodha Belmondo.
+The company is also credited for developing Palava, an integrated smart city in Dombivli near Mumbai.
 The company was listed as Macrotech Developers on 19 April 2021.

 Macrotech Developers Limited was renamed Lodha Developers Limited on 16 June 2025.
+As of 2025, Lodha Group had a market capitalisation of approximately ₹119,000 crore ($14.3 billion).

 History

 Lodha Group was established by 1980 by Mangal Lodha, a businessman and politician, who serves as Member of Legislative Assembly.
+Abhishek Lodha, the company's current CEO, joined the firm in 2003 after working as a consultant at McKinsey & Company and subsequently assumed leadership roles within the organisation.

 In September 2007, the Deutsche Bank made an investment of ₹1640 crore by subscribing to the compulsorily convertible debentures (CCDs) of Lodha's subsidiary, Cowtown Land Development Limited.

 In May 2010, the company emerged the highest bidder to acquire a 22.5-acre plot in Wadala, Mumbai, for ₹4053 crore from Mumbai Metropolitan Region Development Authority (MMRDA).

 In December 2012, Lodha Group acquired Washington House, a residential building owned by the US consulate on Altamont Road, for ₹341.82 crore which was developed into Lodha Altamount.

 It purchased 17 acres of land in Mumbai's prime location from DLF for about ₹2700 crore, nearly four times higher than the price at which DLF had bought the land in 2005.

 In November 2013, Lodha Group bought Macdonald House, London, a seven-storey building in central London from the Government of Canada for ₹3120 crore.
 The company acquired 87 acres of land in Thane from Clariant Chemicals India for ₹1102.5 crore.

 It received an investment of ₹425 crore from Piramal Fund Management for one of the company's project in May 2016.

 In September 2019, it was announced that the company was about to sell 7 lakh sq ft office space in Mumbai, India to Singapore-based Varde Partners for about ₹1100 crore.
 Earlier, Lodha sold its 29-storey office building in Mumbai's Wadala for ₹1350 crore to Tata Group's retail arm Trent.

 In Q3 of 2020, India Ratings and Research (Ind-Ra) and Moody's upgraded the rating for Lodha to stable.
 After getting listed on stock exchange, Moody's Investors Service changed the outlook on the ratings to positive from stable in April 2021.